Zest-studi-o/P01-Allotment-gardens/README.md

 The final colour palette used in the website was slightly altered after testing validator suggestions of improving the contrast and changing the header and footer for a slightly darker hue colour #426473.

-The background colour for the about us section was also changed by a sand colour which conveys nature as it is the colour of soil and goes well with the other colours used in the site and imagery.
+The background colour for the about us section was also changed by a sand colour #c8bea0 which conveys nature as it is the colour of soil and goes well with the other colours used in the site and imagery.
+After testing this background colour makes the text easier to read.

 ### Typography